Voyager, The Love Story

-April 28, 2011: One day, years from now--or maybe billions of years, no one knows--aliens might be surprised to run across an old spaceship from Earth.
-Improbably far from home, the ancient probe is space cold, its nuclear power source spent long ago; an iconic white antenna points silently into the void, beaming no data to the species that made it.
+April 28, 2011: One day, perhaps billions of years from now, aliens might be surprised to run across an old spaceship from Earth.
+Far from home, the ancient probe is cold, its nuclear power source spent long ago; an iconic white antenna points silently into the void, beaming no data to the species that made it.
 Yet this Voyager may speak to its finders.

-A golden record is fixed to the side of the probe, and if ET can decipher it, he might be surprised again, because Voyager has a story to tell—and it's a Love Story.
+A golden record is fixed to the side of the probe.
+If ET can decipher it, he might be surprised again, because Voyager has a story to tell—and it's a Love Story.